LottoLand Syndicate Review

 They've been around since May 2013, have over 150 staff.
 And they are regularly audited by the highly respected auditors KPMG.

 Once you have joined LottoLand do keep an eye out for their special offers.
-They have regular specials such as 'Save 15% on EuroMillions' when you subscribe for more than 1 week (not syndicates though, sorry).
+They have regular specials such as '2 For 1' offers (double your chance of winning!).

 There are also some great extra promo codes for new players - free entries plus money back offers if you don't win etc.Check out the latest offers here.

 What Do We Think?
 Is LottoLand Any Good?

 I have to say I'm impressed with what LottoLand have put together for their syndicates.
 There are a couple of minor niggles - such as not being able to join multiple groups at the same time, or subscribe for longer periods of time.
 But these are very minor compared to the overall quality.

 The value for money is very good.
 They have good syndicate sizes, and numbers of combinations for the games offered.
 Plus loads of games to choose from.